digitranslab/jumpstart/docs/docs/data-sources/postgresql.md

 #### Parameterized Queries:

-ToolJet offers support for parameterized SQL queries, which enhance security by preventing SQL injection and allow for dynamic query construction.
+JumpStart offers support for parameterized SQL queries, which enhance security by preventing SQL injection and allow for dynamic query construction.
 To implement parameterized queries:

 1. Use `:parameter_name` as placeholders in your SQL query where you want to insert parameters.
 2. In the **Parameters** section below the query editor, add key-value pairs for each parameter.